xraver/mercedes_me_api/README.md

   vehicle_id: <**INSERT_YOUR_VEHICLE_ID**>
   scan_interval: <** TIME PERIOD (NUMBER OF SECONDS) TO REFRESH RESOURCES **>
 ```
-2) Actually it's not possible to retrive the Token from scratch.
-Please use the other script to retrive the first token and copy it into hacs folder (.mercedesme_token)
+2) Actually it's not possible to retrieve the token from scratch.
+Please use the other script to retrieve the first token and copy it into hacs folder (.mercedesme_token)

 ## Shell Scripts
 There are two shell script: